1Shubham7/understanding-kyverno/metrics-and-dashboard.md

 ## For setting Promethues in the github codespace

+Step 1. `make kind-create-cluster`

-Step 1. `make kind-deploy-kyverno`
+Step 2. `make kind-deploy-kyverno`

-Step 2. `kubectl apply -k github.com/kyverno/grafana-dashboard/examples/prometheus`
+Step 3. `kubectl apply -k github.com/kyverno/grafana-dashboard/examples/prometheus`

-Step 3. `kubectl port-forward service/prometheus-server -n kyverno 9090:9090`
+Step 4. `kubectl port-forward service/prometheus-server -n kyverno 9090:9090`

 And you will have your promethues server running at localhost:9090